juliafmorgado/30DaysOtel/week1/day6.md

-# Day 6 – Instrumentation: How Spans Actually Get Created
+# Day 6 – Instrumentation: How Observability Data Gets Created

 For the past three days we learned how to read observability data:
-- [**Day 3:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day3.md) traces = the journey of a request across services
+- [**Day 3:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day3.md) Three signals: traces (one request's journey), metrics (aggregate patterns), logs (event details)
-- [**Day 4:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md) spans = the building blocks of traces
+- [**Day 4:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day4.md) Spans = the building blocks of traces (with attributes, timing, parent-child relationships)
-- [**Day 5:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day5.md) semantic conventions = shared names on spans so data lines up across services
+- [**Day 5:**](https://github.com/juliafmorgado/30DaysOtel/blob/main/week1/day5.md) Semantic conventions = standard names so data lines up across services

-Today we answer: **where do spans come from, and how do you get the ones you actually need?**

-Instrumentation is the bridge between “I can interpret a trace” and “I can make traces that explain my system”.

-By the end of today, we'll understand:
-- What creates spans (and where)
-- Auto vs manual instrumentation, and what each can “see”
-- How span hierarchy happens without wiring parent/child manually
-- What not to instrument (so we don’t create noise)
+Today we answer: **Where does observability data actually come from?
+Who creates the spans, metrics, and logs we've been learning about?**

-## The simplest truth: spans don’t appear, someone creates them
+## The core truth: Observability data doesn't appear, something creates it

 When we look at a trace like this: